223 Rosa

-Rosa (minor planet designation: 223 Rosa) is a large Themistian asteroid.
+223 Rosa is a large Themistian asteroid.
 It is classified as a combination of C-type and P-type asteroids, so it is probably composed of carbonaceous material rich in water ice.
 It was discovered by Johann Palisa on 9 March 1882, in Vienna.
 The origin of the name is not known.

 Photometric observations made in 2011–2012 at the Organ Mesa Observatory in Las Cruces, New Mexico, produced a light curve with a period of 20.283 ± 0.002 hours and a brightness variation of 0.13 ± 0.02 in magnitude.
 The curve has two asymmetrical maxima and minima per 20.283-hour cycle.

-The spacecraft JUICE is planned to pass through the asteroid belt twice, and a flyby of 223 Rosa has been proposed.
-If selected, JUICE would make its nearest approach on 15 October 2029.
+A flyby of Rosa by the Juice spacecraft, which is planned to pass through the asteroid belt twice, was proposed to occur on 15 October 2029.
+However, the mission team ultimately decided against the proposed flyby to maximize fuel for the primary mission.